Mr-Milk/python-hmr/README.md

 b = Runner()
 ```

-> ![Important]
+> [!IMPORTANT]
 > Here, when both `a` and `b` will be updated after reloading.
-This maybe helpful
+This may be helpful
-> if you have a expansive state store within the class instance.
+> if you have an expansive state store within the class instance.
 >
 > However, it's suggested to reinitialize the class instance after reloading.